ESG reporting frameworks compared: GRI, TCFD, ISSB, ESRS

 If you have significant EU operations and meet the CSRD thresholds: ESRS is mandatory.
 Using GRI as a reporting foundation is efficient given the interoperability.

-If you are a UK SME reporting voluntarily: GRI is the most widely understood voluntary framework.
-A GRI-aligned report will also be compatible with most investor and supply chain requirements.
+If you are a UK small and medium-sized enterprise (SME) reporting voluntarily: GRI is the most widely understood voluntary framework.
+A report aligned with GRI will also be compatible with most investor and supply chain requirements.

 Key takeaway